-Albanian Institute receives the London Design Biennale 2016 Public Medal
+Albanian Institute has been awarded the London Design Biennale 2016 Public Medal

 “We are extremely honored to receive this recognition from London Design Biennale” said Dino Korca, curator and Albanian Institute director.
 “This achievement is a direct result of the hard work and determination, and I am thrilled with our accomplishments.
 I have never been more optimistic about our ability to deliver on the promise of our mission.
 A global platform for design and culture, Albanian Institute is delighted to celebrating the importance of art and design with the Biennale’s international audiences.”